 If you are unable to view the video, or would like more information about this video at the TEDTalks site, click here.

-Another big name in “grit” is Paul Tough, author of “How Children Succeed” and “Whatever it Takes”.
-He greatly admires Duckworth’s work, and frequently quotes her work as well.
+Another big name in “grit” is Paul Tough, author of “How Children Succeed: Grit, Curiosity, and the Power of Character” and “Whatever it Takes: Geoffrey Canada’s Quest to Change Harlem and America”.
+He frequently quotes Angela Duckworth’s work.
 He has defined grit as one of the non-cognitive skills that make up a person’s character, and the persistence to pursue long-term goals.

 Why does grit matter?

-The reason grit is so essential to achieving long term goals is that it’s necessary to overcome adversity.
+The reason grit is vital to achieving long term goals is that it’s necessary to overcome adversity.
 If one cannot cope with adversity or any setbacks on the way to a long-term goal, there is a tendency to quit.

 Essentially, if one does not have grit, they’re likely to quit.
-In order to achieve a significant goal (such as graduating from college), you will need to face some measure of difficulty and have the patience to get through all steps in the pursuit of that goal.
+To get through all the steps necessary to graduate from college, you will need to face some measure of difficulty and have the patience to get through all steps in pursuit of that goal.

 Fortunately, the development of grit does not need to be exceptionally difficult.
-Click here for my next post on “How to Make the Hard Work of a Long Term Goal as Fun as Playing a Video Game”.
+Click the link for the next post on grit: “An Easy Way to Develop Grit: The Cheat Code to Success“.

-Contact Career Prep Academy at 317-641-4677 for more help with developing grit and achieving your academic goals.
+Career Prep Academy is a service of CrossRoads.
+Call us at 317-842-8881 for more help with developing grit to achieve your academic goals.